 Our facilities and services combine to provide easy access to the coastal ocean for technology development and applied research.
 This supports innovations needed for sustainable and resilient coastal communities by enabling ocean technology developers and researchers to focus on the core challenges fundamental to their work.

-Our initial work focused on collaborations with local water users, academics, Indigenous organizations, and industry to advance sustainable coastal community power systems through harnessing the fast flowing tidal currents through Grand Passage and Petit Passage.
-Members of our Board of Directors have been active at these sites, as well as the FORCE site in the Minas Passage, since 2008.
+Members of our Board of Directors have been working extensively in the tidal energy sector since 2008.
+Our primary focus has been advancing opportunities for community-scale tidal energy, while also supporting larger (utility) scale development at the at the FORCE site in the Minas Passage.
 Also, Dr. Eric Bibeau (our Board Member with the University of Manitoba) developed and operates the Canadian Hydrokinetic Tidal Test Centre (CHTTC) in the Winnipeg River and has conducted smart grid testing in several communities throughout Canada including with SOAR at Grand Passage.

 Research led by SOAR has been important for advancing tools and methods for characterizing the physical and biological environments in high energy tidal channels, as well as the effects of turbine operation including turbulent wakes and interactions with marine animals.
 We have applied approaches based on local and traditional knowledge, as well as state-of-the art technologies with globally leading researchers to advance technologies and scientific understanding by effectively utilizing resources from several communities and different knowledge systems.